awsdocs/amazon-msk-developer-guide/doc_source/security-iam-awsmanpol.md

 ## AWS managed policy: KafkaServiceRolePolicy<a name="security-iam-awsmanpol-KafkaServiceRolePolicy"></a>

 You can't attach KafkaServiceRolePolicy to your IAM entities\.
 This policy is attached to a service\-linked role that allows Amazon MSK to perform actions on your behalf\.
-For more information, see [Using Service\-Linked Roles for Amazon MSK](using-service-linked-roles.md)\.
+For more information, see [Using service\-linked roles for Amazon MSK](using-service-linked-roles.md)\.

 ```
 {